holochain/clutter/README.md

 ```
   bs
 ```
-You will get a response likev
+You will get a response like
 ```
 2018/01/11 11:24:03 app version: 0.0.2; Holochain bootstrap server
 2018/01/11 11:24:03 starting up on port 3142